AkstonCap/swapService/README.md

 2. The transaction’s reference must be: `solana:<SOLANA_ADDRESS>`.
 3. Service validates the Solana address format.
 4. If valid, the service sends USDC from the vault to that address.
 The recipient must already have a USDC ATA (we do not create it).
 5. If invalid address or send fails, the service refunds USDD back to the sender on Nexus with a reason in `reference`.
-On successful sends, an optional dynamic fee (`FEE_BPS_USDD_TO_USDC`, default 0) may be retained; no fee is taken on refunds.
+On successful sends, an optional dynamic fee (`DYNAMIC_FEE_BPS`, set to 0 if you want no fee on this path) may be retained; no fee is taken on refunds.

 Policy notes on USDD → USDC:
 - Tiny USDD credits ≤ `FLAT_FEE_USDD` are routed to your `NEXUS_USDD_LOCAL_ACCOUNT` (no USDC is sent) and the item is marked processed.